luebken/container-patterns/module-container.md

 Linux processes use standard streams as a means of communication.
 There are `stdin`: standard input, `stdout`: standard output and `stderr` standard error:

-* `stdout`: For all logging activities use stdout let the infrastructure take care of handling this stream or forwarding it to some log aggregator.
+* `stdout`: For all logging activities use stdout and let the infrastructure take care of handling this stream or forwarding it to some log aggregator.

 Note: if you do have specific logging requirements you can use a side-car container to adapt your logs.
 See the composite patterns for details.